Wentong-DST/Wentong-DST.github.io/_posts/2016-07-11-limiting-eigenvalue-densities-of-random-matrices.md

 $$\mu_{n}(x) := \frac{1}{n}\sum_{i=1}^{n}\delta_{\frac{\lambda_{i}}{\sqrt{n}}}(-\infty, x].$$

-Note that $$\mu_{n}$$ is a random variable, so any form of convergence is generally expected to be probabilistic.
+Note that $$\mu_{n}$$ is itself a random variable, so any form of convergence is generally expected to be probabilistic.
 The limiting density of interest is the semicircle density,

 $$\sigma(x) = \frac{1}{2\pi} \sqrt{4 - x^{2}}\cdot \chi_{[-2, 2]}.$$